theRealAph/ScopeLocals/README.md

 * _Simple and fast code_: In most cases a scope-local `x.get()` is as
   fast as a local variable `x`.
 This is true regardless of how far away `x.get()` is from the point that the scope local `x` is bound.
-* _Structured_: These properties also also make it easier for a reader to reason about programs, in much the same way that declaring a field of a variable final does.
+* _Structure_: These properties also also make it easier for a reader to reason about programs, in much the same way that declaring a field of a variable final does.